GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+Fixed: Error activating on sites that use the Danish language

 = 2.14.0.1 on December 30, 2021 =

 Fixed: Deprecated filter message when adding fields to the View